farhans-stack/devops-bootcamp-project/README.md

 ---

 ## Architecture Overview
+This project demonstrates a complete DevOps workflow using automation, containerization, secure deployment, and monitoring.

-The system is deployed using two EC2 servers:
+The system is designed with a clear separation of responsibilities and consists of three main servers:

-1. **Web Server**
+1. Ansible Controller
+   - Acts as the central automation server
+   - Uses Ansible playbooks to provision infrastructure and deploy services
+   - Manages both the web server and monitoring server

+2. Web Server
    - Hosts the containerized web application
-   - Runs using Docker
+   - Runs the application using Docker
-   - Exposed securely via Cloudflare Tunnel

-2. **Monitoring Server**
+   - Exposes the application internally on port 8080

+3. Monitoring Server
    - Hosts Prometheus, Grafana, and Node Exporter
-   - Used for system monitoring and observability
+   - Collects and visualizes system metrics from the servers

+This architecture ensures automation, scalability, security, and observability while following DevOps best practices.

 ---